 With that being said, stop trying to get a hold of the manager, or the owner, or the president.
 They don’t have time to deal with your sales pitch.
 Instead, try to find the POC at the company that handles insurance claims, and arrange meetings (more on that in the next sections).

-Third Party Administrators (TPA): A third party administrator is usually an adjustor working for a small company that handles insurance claims for third parties.
+Third Party Administrators (TPA): A third party administrator is usually an adjuster working for a small company that handles insurance claims for third parties.
 Usually, these companies are self-insured companies, but they can be Government Institutions, Cities, Local Governments, Groups, Associations, etc.

-TPAs are often times composed of small groups of insurance adjustors, risk managers, security officers, etc. Most of them are specialized in one particular industry or another.
+TPAs are often times composed of small groups of insurance adjusters, risk managers, security officers, etc. Most of them are specialized in one particular industry or another.
 Whether it be transportation, energy, government, health, factory, etc.